That-Dude/Esphome-House-Alarm/README.md

 - Esp32Wroom £2.30
 - Mains to 12vdc 1A transformer (LED driver) £1.71
 - 12vdc PIR Motion Sensor Wired Alarm Dual Infrared Detector Pet Immune (2 pack) £10.13
-- Magnetic door sensor (10 pack) £11.19
+- Magnetic door sensor - high quality (10 pack) £11.19
 - 12vdc Flashing Siren, extremely loud £2.65
 - RDM6300 NFC reader 125Khz RFID tag reader £1.52
 - RFID tags (10 pack) £2.17
 - MOSFET driver module to trigger the siren £1.10 - I had this laying around, you could use a logic level transistor which would cost £0.10
 - DC-DC Buck Power Supply Module (12v to 5v) £0.62 (I'm using something similar that I had laying around)
-- Wago 5 way connectors £0.9 each
+- Wago 5 way connectors (temporary solution) £0.9 each
 - 100m Roll of 6 core alarm cable £10.00 (inc delivery) for CPC Farnell in the UK

-Total build cost for Prototype: £42.47 or $53 if that's your thing :-)
+Total build cost for Prototype around £42 or $53 if that's your thing :-)

-You could make this cheaper, I've opted for PIR sensors with pet avoidance which cost £5.06 each, I saw PIR's for less than £1.00 that would probably work in a pinch.
+You could certainly make this cheaper, I've opted for PIR sensors with pet avoidance which cost £5.06 each, I saw PIR's for less than £1.00 that would probably work in a pinch.

 NB: You can also buy a fully working alarm kit from AliExpress for a lower cost, which is way easier!
-But I wanted the niceties of an open source system with bespoke parts to suit my needs.
-Plus the fun of developing it myself.
+But I wanted all of the items listed at the top of this page, and that can only be done with an open source solution.

 # Esphome code

+Here is my working code, it supports:

+- 4 Magnet sensors
+- 4 PIRs
+- 1 siren output with 2 sirens connected
+- 1 NFC reader (2 supported)
+- 3 NFC Tags (unlimited supported)
+- 1 Status LED

+This code is commented and (hopefully) easy to read and expand.

 ````yaml
 esphome: